 After hitting 54 homers, New York's Mickey Mantle suffered a hip in September, leaving Maris to chase the record by himself.

-Maris hit his famous homer on his second at-bat of the day.
-On his first, he popped out to left field.
-When he came to the plate again in the fourth, his team had one out and the bases were empty.
-Maris let two pitches from Boston rookie Tracy Stallard go—one high and outside, one low and inside—before swinging hard at a waist-high fastball.
+Maris homered on his second at-bat in the 1-0 win against the Boston Red Sox.
+He let two pitches from Boston rookie Tracy Stallard go—one high and outside, one low and inside—before swinging hard at a waist-high fastball.
 “An ear-splitting roar went up,” the New York Times reported, as “the crowd sensed that this was it.”

-Sal Durante, a 19-year-old Brooklyn truck driver, caught it about 10 rows back in the right-field stands.
+Sal Durante, a 19-year-old Brooklyn truck driver, caught the home run ball about 10 rows back in the right-field stands.
 Maris trotted around the bases, stopping to shake hands with a young boy who’d managed to wriggle past security and onto the field.

 On July 17, 1961, MLB commissioner Ford Frick announced at a news conference that record keepers should have two separate categories for a season home run record—one for Ruth's, set during a 154-game season, and one for any record set in a 162-game season.
 For the 1961 season, the American League expanded its schedule from 154 to 162 games after it went from eight to 10 teams.

 In 1991, an MLB committee on historical accuracy voted to remove the distinction and award the record fully to Maris, who died of cancer in 1985.